Physical Sciences & Technology

 As a thematically broad Institute for Advanced Study, the Hanse-Wissenschaftskolleg offers excellent conditions for interdisciplinary and transdisciplinary research that goes beyond the field of ENERGY.
 This includes projects that analyze political science issues in the field of energy research and thus extend into the area of SOCIETY; or investigations into the potential of saltwater microbes to produce biofuel, which build a bridge to the EARTH area.

-Regional Collaboration Partners (Selection)
+Regional Collaboration Partners (Selection):

 - University of Bremen

-- Carl von Ossietzky University Oldenburg
+- Carl von Ossietzky University of Oldenburg

 - Jacobs University Bremen

 - DLR Institute for Networked Energy Systems, Oldenburg

 - OFFIS – Institute for Computer Science, Oldenburg